 In March of 2020, following public health guidance, the Joint Office of Homeless Services (JOHS) took immediate steps to limit the spread of COVID-19 within the homeless population and otherwise mitigate impacts of the pandemic on those experiencing homelessness or at risk of experiencing homelessness.
-These activities, which will continue in FY 2023, include operating physical distancing shelters and enhanced safety on the streets supplies and outreach.
+These activities included operating physical distancing shelters and enhanced safety on the streets supplies and outreach.
+With the ongoing need for expanded shelter capacity, this program offer funds the continuation of four leased motel shelters and a congregate shelter site.
+Additionally, with the need for continued supports for those living unsheltered, this program offer also funds a continuation of enhanced safety on the streets supplies and outreach.